pattydelafuente/jetsonclass/README.md

 nvcr.io/nvidia/l4t-ml:r32.6.1-py3

 ### This container is from the DLI Getting Started with Jetson
-### Refer to the DLI Lab for instructions.
-Command with suggested tag is below
+## Refer to the DLI Lab for instructions.
+Command with suggested tag is below:

 sudo docker run --runtime nvidia -it --rm --network host \\
     --volume ~/nvdli-data:/nvdli-nano/data \\
     --device /dev/video0 \\
     nvcr.io/nvidia/dli/dli-nano-ai:v2.0.1-r32.6.1

 ### This container is from the DLI Video Analytics  with Jetson and Deepstream
-### Refer to the DLI Lab for instructions.
-Command with suggested tag is below
+## Refer to the DLI Lab for instructions.
+Command with suggested tag is below:

 sudo docker run --runtime nvidia -it --rm --network host \\
     -v /tmp/.X11-unix/:/tmp/.X11-unix \\
     -v /tmp/argus_socket:/tmp/argus_socket \\